Lucky Day (Doctor Who): Development

-Doctor Who showrunner Russell T Davies wished to include an episode discussing the spread of toxicity and hatred on the internet, and he contacted writer Pete McTighe to write the script.
+Doctor Who showrunner Russell T Davies wished to include an episode discussing the spread of toxicity and hatred on the internet, and contacted writer Pete McTighe to write the script.
 The two first talked over FaceTime and later on Zoom as McTighe was abroad in Australia.
 Davies also sent McTighe viewing copies of the three 60th anniversary specials, the 2023 Christmas special, and the entirety of the fourteenth series, before any of those episodes had been publicly released, so that he could better understand Ruby's character development.
 Prior to penning "Lucky Day", McTighe had written the eleventh and twelfth series episodes "Kerblam!" and "Praxeus" under previous Doctor Who showrunner Chris Chibnall.
 He and fellow fifteenth series writer Inua Ellams were additionally involved in earlier development of the thirteenth run of episodes with Chibnall, prior to it being forcibly shortened by the COVID-19 pandemic to become the six-part Flux serial.

 When writing the episode, McTighe said that he wanted to take the opportunity to explore what happens to a companion after they leave the Doctor, feeling that it had infrequently been done in the show's past.
 McTighe described it as a mix between action, romantic comedy, and gothic horror.
 He also compared one of the main settings to the village Devil's End from the 1971 Third Doctor serial, The Dæmons, and believed that, with the story being Ruby-centric, made it similar to the 2024 episode "73 Yards".
 Conrad and his followers refer to themselves as "Think Tank"; McTighe revealed this to be a reference to a group with the same name in the 1974–1975 Fourth Doctor serial, Robot.
 Ruby was referred to as having post-traumatic stress disorder following her time with the Doctor, which Davies wanted to portray in the episode.
 "Lucky Day" allowed McTighe to explore Kate's character further, with her willingness to go too far being something that McTighe stated would have further repercussions "beyond this episode, beyond this season, even beyond this show."